Phillip-England/philthy.blog/static/docs/home.md

 When I was a Christian, I desperately wanted to please God with my behaviour.
 An impossible task.

 I wanted to please God because I believed he had died a tortorous death on the cross for my sins.
 My personal infractions against God were washed clean by the blood of God himself.

 Because of this, I worked very hard to be in a continual process of sanctification.
 Not because I believed this would save me, but because I believed a righteous life was evidence of my salvation.

+I believe this because James wrote:

+> "But someone will say, 'You have faith and I have works.'
+> Show me your faith apart from your works,
+> and I will show you my faith by my works."

+— James 2:18 ESV

+In the next verse he states:

+> "You believe that God is one; you do well.
+> Even the demons believe—and shudder!"

+— James 2:19 ESV

 I truly wanted to please God and I longed to hear him say, "well done, my good and faithful servant".